SteeltoeOSS/Documentation/api/v3/stream/rabbit-binder.md

 >**IMPORTANT:** Setting `requeueRejected` to `True` (with `republishToDlq=False` ) causes the message to be re-queued and redelivered continually, which is likely not what you want unless the reason for the failure is transient.
 In general, you should enable retry within the binder by setting `maxAttempts` to greater than one or by setting `republishToDlq` to `True`.

-See [RabbitMQ Binder Settings](#rabbit-binder-settings) for more information about configuring these settings.
+See [RabbitMQ Binder Settings](#rabbitmq-binder-settings) for more information about configuring these settings.

 The framework does not provide any standard mechanism to consume dead-letter messages (or to re-route them back to the primary queue).
-Some options are described in [Dead-Letter Queue Processing](#rabbit-dlq-processing).
+Some options are described in [Dead-Letter Queue Processing](#dead-letter-queue-processing).

 <!-- //TODO:  Is this possible with Steeltoe????????????
->**NOTE:** When multiple RabbitMQ binders are used in a Streams application, it is important to disable 'RabbitAutoConfiguration' to avoid the same configuration from `RabbitAutoConfiguration` being applied to the two binders.
+>**NOTE:** When multiple RabbitMQ binders are used in a Stream application, it is important to disable 'RabbitAutoConfiguration' to avoid the same configuration from `RabbitAutoConfiguration` being applied to the two binders.
 You can exclude the class by using the `@SpringBootApplication` annotation. -->

 The `RabbitMessageChannelBinder` sets the `RabbitTemplate.userPublisherConnection` property to `True` so that the non-transactional producers avoid deadlocks on consumers, which can happen if cached connections are blocked because of a [memory alarm](https://www.rabbitmq.com/memory.html) on the broker.